Mathematical beauty: Scientific theories

 Einstein's theory of general relativity has been characterized as a work of art, and, among other aesthetic praise, was described by Paul Dirac as having "great mathematical beauty" and by Penrose as having "supreme mathematical beauty".

 (There can be more to the beauty of a scientific theory than just its mathematical statement.
 For example, whether a theory is visualizable or deterministic might have an influence on whether it is seen as beautiful.)

 Properties of beautiful mathematics

 Many mathematicians and philosophers who have written about mathematical beauty have tried to identify properties or criteria that are conducive to the perception of beauty in a piece of mathematics.
-It is debated whether beauty can be clarified or explained by such properties: Paul Erdős thought that it was no more possible to convince someone of the beauty of a piece of mathematics than to convince them of the beauty of Beethoven's Ninth Symphony, if they couldn't see it for themselves.
+It is debated whether beauty can be clarified or explained by such properties.
+Paul Erdős said “Why are numbers beautiful?
+It's like asking why is Beethoven’s Ninth Symphony beautiful.
+If you don't see why, someone can't tell you.
+I know numbers are beautiful.
+If they aren't beautiful, nothing is.”